SaumyaDiwan-bmi/HW-11-Homework-BMI-/README.md

 | Gaussian DBP   | 0.800747 | 0.934106 |
 ### iv
 Interpretation of Model Parameters:
-For the polynomial model,
+- For the polynomial model,
--c1 and d1 (curvature coefficients) reflect the rate of change of slope with age (Physical dimension:mmHg/year^2).
-Both neagtive with
+- - c1 and d1 (curvature coefficients) reflects the rate of change of slope with age (Physical dimension:mmHg/year^2)
--c2 and d2 (linear coefficients) reflect the linear change of slope with age (Physical dimension:mmHg/year) -c3 and d3 (intercept terms) reflect the baseline BP at age = 0 (Physical dimension:mmHg) For the sigmoidal-Gaussian model
+- c2 and d2 (linear coefficients) reflect the linear change of slope with age (Physical dimension:mmHg/year)
+- c3 and d3 (intercept terms) reflect the baseline BP at age = 0 (Physical dimension:mmHg)
+For the sigmoidal-Gaussian model
-–Smax reflects the Maximum Systolic Blood Pressure which would be the upper plateau (Physical dimension:mmHg/year^2) –a0: reflects the age at which SBP reaches half-maximum.(Physical dimension: year) –Dmax reflects the maximum Diastolic Blood Pressure around middle age.(Physical dimension:mmHg) –apeak reflects the age of peak DBP.(Physical dimension: year) –σ reflects the spread of the Gaussian curve for DBP.(Physical dimension:year) The Coefficient Values are displayed in the Table below for the polynomial, sigmoid and gaussian model functions.
+– Smax reflects the Maximum Systolic Blood Pressure which would be the upper plateau (Physical dimension:mmHg) – a0: reflects the age at which SBP reaches half-maximum which would be Smax/2.(Physical dimension: year) – Dmax reflects the maximum Diastolic Blood Pressure around middle age.(Physical dimension:mmHg) – apeak reflects the age of peak DBP which would be at Dmax.(Physical dimension: year) – σ reflects the spread of the Gaussian curve for DBP.(Physical dimension:year) The Coefficient Values are displayed in the Table below for the polynomial, sigmoid and gaussian model functions.

 | Coefficient | Value      |